-For conduct that is not covered by the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493, the following behaviors are prohibited:
+For conduct that is not covered by the Student Policy on Sexual Harassment Prohibited by Title IX and/or Policy Prohibiting Discrimination and Harassment, the following behaviors are prohibited:

-- · Any act of violence or threat of violence. - All physical abuse, including physical assault and/or battery as well as any domestic violence, hate crimes, and/or child, elder, or animal abuse. - Any act of violent destruction of property.
+- Any act of violence or threat of violence. - All physical abuse, including physical assault and/or battery as well as any domestic violence, hate crimes, and/or child, elder, or animal abuse. - Any act of violent destruction of property.